 The Foundation is exposed to various risks of loss including, but not limited to, general liability, property casualty and director and officer liability.
+The Foundation has purchased insurance to protect against these losses.
 The Foundation is liable for up to \$500/year deductible for property damage.
 No significant reduction in insurance coverage from the prior year occurred.
 Insurance settlements did not exceed coverage in each of the past three fiscal years.